malloydata/malloy-samples/duckdb/names/composer.md

 ## Iconic Names

-For each state, which names are the most Iconic (unusally popular)?
+For each state, which names are the most Iconic (unusually popular)?

  <!-- malloy-query
   name="Iconic Names by State"